Anglo-Russian War (1807–1812): Outcome

 Alexander I kept Russia as neutral as possible in the ongoing French war with Britain.
 He allowed Russians to continue secretly to trade with Britain and did not enforce the blockade required by Continental System.
-In 1810 he withdrew Russia from the Continental System and trade between Britain and Russia grew.
+In 1810, he withdrew Russia from the Continental System and trade between Britain and Russia grew.

 Franco-Russian relations became progressively worse after 1810.
 By 1811, it became clear that Napoleon was not keeping to his side of the terms of the Treaty of Tilsit.
 He had promised assistance to Russia in its war against the Ottoman Empire, but as the campaign went on, France offered no support at all.

 With war imminent between France and Russia, Alexander started to prepare the ground diplomatically.
 In April 1812 Russia and Sweden signed an agreement for mutual defence.
 A month later Alexander secured his southern flank by the Treaty of Bucharest (1812), which formally ended the war against Turkey.

-After Napoleon invaded Russia in June, the British and the Russians signed one Treaty of Orebro on 18 July 1812; on that same day and in the same place the British and Swedes signed another Treaty of Orebro ending the Anglo-Swedish War (1810–1812), a war that had had no engagements and no casualties.
+After Napoleon invaded Russia in June, the British and the Russians signed one Treaty of Örebro on 18 July 1812; on that same day and in the same place the British and Swedes signed another Treaty of Örebro ending the Anglo-Swedish War (1810–1812), a war that had had no engagements and no casualties.